8 Short Teachers’ Day Speech Ideas for Kids & Preparation Tips

 This wonderful thought suffices the importance of teachers in our lives.
 It is my honour to deliver a speech on the occasion of Teachers’ Day.
 Since 1962, Teachers’ Day is celebrated on the 5th of September every year in India.
 This day is the birth anniversary of Doctor Radhakrishnan, who was an outstanding scholar, a teacher who changed several lives, and the second President of India.

 Teachers have a special place in our hearts.
 Although parents contribute a lot to bring us up in the right manner, it is the teachers who awaken our hearts with the light of knowledge and remove the darkness of ignorance.
 Teachers inspire us to think about a better future and teach us to withstand the obstacles we may face in our lives.
-They bring out the hidden talents and creativity and also impart immense knowledge.
+They bring out hidden talents and creativity and also impart immense knowledge.

 Since teachers lay the foundation of knowledge and education in every child’s life, they deserve gratitude and regard for all the things they keep doing selflessly.
-On behalf of all the students present here, I want to tell you all that, you have been the epitome of strength and a pillar of support.
+On behalf of all the students present here, I want to tell you all that you have been the epitome of strength and a pillar of support.
 Your immense contribution has made us what we are today.
-Teachers readily accept all the students wholeheartedly without any bias.
+Teachers readily accept all students wholeheartedly without any bias.
 No matter how much I say will be less.
-So, I would like to conclude by thanking all the teachers and Principal on behalf of all the fellow students.
+So, I would like to conclude by thanking all the teachers and Principal on behalf of all my fellow students.
 Thank you for being an indispensable part of our lives.

 Thank you so much!